 Microsoft honestly needs to stop with this stupid product placement.
 Ebbing, Missouri?
 Really?
 C’mon guys, you’re better than that.

 Following her daughter’s murder, Mildred Hayes (Frances McDormand) rents out three billboards on a country backroad, questioning the determination of the Ebbing police department to find the perpetrator.
-Mildred is primarily opposed by police chief Willoughby (Woody Harrelson), and officer Jason Dixon (Sam Rockwell).
+She’s opposed by police chief Willoughby (Woody Harrelson), and officer Jason Dixon (Sam Rockwell).
 As people in the town begin to take sides, things quickly devolve into vitriol and violence.

 I don’t really want to go through this movie’s entire plot, because I don’t think it’s that interesting, but I do have a few notes about it.
 Namely:

-Also, nothing about Denise’s character makes sense.
+Also, nothing about Denise’s character really makes sense.
 Dixon arrests her early on after his mother tells him to “go after Mildred’s friends.”
 She then promptly disappears for two acts, before coming back at some point.
-Everyone in both the movie and the audience basically forgot that she existed.
-Did no one care that she was being held, in custody for so long?
+Everyone in both the movie and the audience basically forget that she exists.
+Did no one care that she was being held in custody for so long?
 Even she doesn’t seem too upset about it.
 Whatever.

 America’s most eligible bachelor:

-The people in this movie were a lot like play characters, which isn’t that surprising given Martin McDonagh (the director) writes plays.
-They’re all very quirky, with unique speech patterns, mannerisms, and manners of dress.
-Characters are generally recurrent throughout the story, and their actions and interactions play off each other in a very linear, sequential manner.
+The people in this movie were a lot like play characters, which isn’t that surprising given Martin McDonagh (the writer/director) writes plays.
+They’re all very quirky, with unique speech patterns, mannerisms, and styles of dress.
+Characters are generally recurrent throughout the story, and their actions and interactions play off each other in a linear, sequential manner.
 From this, the entire script feels really contained, like everything was thoroughly planned out.
 Woody even compares his rivalry with Mildred to a chess game.

 That being said, I don’t consider Mildred to be that interesting of a character.
-She’s rude, bitter about the loss of her daughter, and dresses like a mechanic despite working at a gift shop.
+She’s rude, bitter about the loss of her daughter, and dresses/acts like a mechanic despite working at a gift shop.
 That’s basically it.
-It doesn’t really help that she was pretty much wrong about everything: the police department basically did their best, and instead of accepting Woody Harrelson’s apology she knd of starts ranting about how there should be be a national database of men or something?
+It doesn’t really help that she was pretty much wrong about everything: the police department basically did their best, and instead of accepting Woody Harrelson’s apology she kind of starts ranting about how there should be be a national database of men or something?
 Like, the point of the movie is that her anger just creates more anger around her, but it’s still really difficult to take her side when she won’t listen to reason.
-Frances McDormand was really good, though.
+That being said, Frances McDormand was really good in the role.

 While Sam Rockwell was pretty much universally praised for his performance, his character also happened to stir up some controversy.
 Basically, some people were mad that the movie portrayed him as sympathetic, and that such a racist character was given (as the NPR pop culture podcast put it) a “redemption arc.”
 I think that a lot of people criticizing Dixon are kind of missing the point.
 Jason’s most relevant characteristic is not that he’s white, or a cop, or racist, or anything of that nature.
 It’s that he’s dumb.
 (Bear with me).